-Based on the charge, the committee developed recommendations with a view toward creating and maintaining a system under which judges, 1 candidates for judicial office, and, in limited circumstances, other persons and entities, can obtain accurate, thorough, prompt ethics advice and have access to opinions rendered previously to answer their questions.
+Based upon the charge, the committee developed recommendations with a view toward creating and maintaining a system under which judges,1 candidates for judicial office, and, in limited circumstances, other persons and entities, can obtain accurate, thorough, prompt ethics advice and have access to previous opinions to assist them in resolving their issues.

-Summary of Conclusions
+Summary of Recommendations

-The committee's core conclusions are as follows:
+The core recommendations to the court are as follows:

-- 1. The decision making of CJEO must be independent of the court, the Commission on Judicial Performance (CJP), and all other entities, except CJEO will of course rely on the Code of Judicial Ethics, the decisions of the court and of CJP, and other relevant sources in its opinions. - 2.
-CJEO should consist of 12 members appointed by the Supreme Court who are all appellate justices or superior court judges, active or retired, except that one seat should be reserved for a subordinate judicial officer employed full-time by a court.
-There should be no more than two retired justices or judges appointed to CJEO at one time, except that if an active justice or judge retires during his or her term, he or she shall be permitted to complete that term.
-The appointees should not be current members of either the Supreme Court, CJP, or the California Judges Association's Judicial Ethics Committee (CJA Ethics Committee).
-The members should serve four-year terms and should be eligible for reappointment.
-The court should appoint a chair for a two-year term as chair and he or she should be eligible for reappointment.
+- 1. The decision making of CJEO must be independent of the court, the Commission on Judicial Performance (CJP), and all other entities, and CJEO will rely on the Code of Judicial Ethics, the decisions of the court and of CJP, and other relevant sources in its opinions. - 2.
+The committee recommends that the court appoint 12 members who are all appellate justices or superior court judges, active or retired, except that one seat should be reserved for a subordinate judicial officer employed full-time by a court.
+There should be no more than a total of two retired justices or judges appointed to CJEO at one time, but if an active justice or judge retires during his or her term, he or she shall be permitted to complete that term.
+The appointees should not be current members of the Supreme Court, CJP, or the California Judges Association's Judicial Ethics Committee (CJA Ethics Committee), but it would be beneficial for the court to consider appointing at least one member of the Supreme Court Advisory Committee on the Code of Judicial Ethics.
+The committee recommends that members serve four-year terms and be eligible for reappointment.
+The court should appoint a chair from among the members for a two-year term as chair and he or she should be eligible for reappointment to that position.